 Addictions are affected by a portion of the brain called the Mesolimbic Dopamine System.
 It is not part of the conscious portion of the brain.
 So, it is impossible for an addict to discern how to stop their addiction.
-Whether or not the addict opened the door to the addiction to begin with is irrelevant to their option to turn it around.
+Whether or not the addict opened the door to the addiction, to begin with, is irrelevant to their option to turn it around.
 Once the addiction is started, it takes more than the addict alone to stop it.

 It is a common thought that a vast majority of people will hit “rock bottom” due to their addiction, before they will enter a drug and alcohol treatment center, in a lucid moment of self-preservation.
 But all people are motivated differently, and have different levels of their addiction.
 For that reason, some may be convinced to get help by loved ones, while others may need to nearly die before they’ll get help.
-Common reasons people seek help include, but are not limited to: family pressure, legal issues, illness or near death experiences, or finances.
+Common reasons people seek help include, but are not limited to: family pressure, legal issues, illness or near-death experiences, or finances.
 Sadly, many choose to wait until there’s no other option, but this does not describe all addicts or alcoholics, so don’t wait!

-If you, or someone you love is involved in a harmful addiction to drugs or alcohol, it is best to seek professional help as soon as possible.
+If you or someone you love is involved in a harmful addiction to drugs or alcohol, it is best to seek professional help as soon as possible.
 The more time goes on, the more difficult it will be to reverse it.
 In contacting a rehab center, you can get quick answers to any questions you may have.
 It is never a poor decision to begin to research the options for addiction treatment.

 Adult & Teen Challenge centers are faith-based, dual-diagnosis drug and alcohol addiction rehabs that serve adults who are entangled in substance abuse.
 We provide a structured and therapeutic environment in which the cycles of addiction are broken and replaced with essential skills for life.

 To learn more about what Adult & Teen Challenge centers offers men and women from Orlando, Florida and cities all over the nation, we ask you to call us now.
-Even though our building is not in Orlando, Florida, our network of [rehabs|addiction treatment centers|drug addiction recovery centers} enroll men and women from Orlando, Florida and beyond.
+Even though our building is not in Orlando, Florida, our network of addiction treatment centers help men and women from Orlando, Florida, and beyond.

 A solution for your family in Orlando, Florida is only a phone call away.
 Phone us at (855) 934-4673 and talk to our Intake Coordinator.
-He will honestly tell you if Adult & Teen Challenge is the best choice for your loved one.
-Adult & Teen Challenge centers are easily accessible from Orlando, Florida, and any major airport in the country.
+He will honestly tell you if our residential program is the best choice for your loved one.
+Our addiction recovery centers are easily accessible from Orlando, Florida, and any major airport in the country.

-More about Adult & Teen Challenge alcoholism or drug addiction treatment centers in Orlando, Florida:
+More about the most affordable alcoholism or drug addiction treatment centers in Orlando, Florida: